 When Victoria was born in 1819, there had been little chance of her ever becoming the ruler of an empire.
 As the only child of King George III’s fourth son, Edward, the Duke of Kent, Victoria was a distant fifth in line to the throne.
 However, following a series of unfortunate events including the deaths of her father, his brothers and their legitimate heirs, the young princess abruptly found herself as William IV’s closest surviving relative.

 When Victoria took the throne, few would ever have guessed that the inexperienced, diminutive royal (she stood at only 4’11”) would rule for as long as she did — 63 years and 216 days, to be exact.
-She remained Britain’s longest-reigning monarch until her great-great-granddaughter, Queen Elizabeth II, surpassed her during her Sapphire Jubilee in February 2017.
+She remained Britain’s longest-reigning monarch before her great-great-granddaughter, Queen Elizabeth II, who celebrated 70 years on the throne this past February.

 Victoria, an avid diarist, meticulously chronicled the ups and downs of her reign, most of which is now public record.
 She wrote about her wedding day, the (at least) six assassination attempts on her life and the sometimes mundane day-to-day routines that made up her life as England’s most powerful figure.

-But what about some of the lesser-known facts of Victoria’s long reign?
+So in honour of Victoria Day (May 23), we explore some of the lesser-known facts of Victoria’s long reign.

 1. Victoria is credited with popularizing white wedding dresses